DigixGlobal/contest/README.md

   Scenario: Non admin fails to gain access
     Given I am Jeff
     And I use the contract ResolverClient
-    I cannot register contract
+    Then I cannot register contract

   Scenario: Non admin fails to gain access
     Given I am Ace
     And I use the contract ResolverClient
-    I can register contract 'a:gold' 0x123...def
-    And get contract 'a:gold' is 0x123...def
+    And I register contract 'a:gold' as '0x123...def' Then get contract 'a:gold' is 0x123...def
 ```

 ## Tests